Tent Cities in Seattle and California

 In an effort to provide sanctioned shelter, San Diego officials partnered with business leaders to erect three temporary structures.
 These large industrial size tents sleep almost 700 people in bunk beds.
 Officials give people with mental or physical disabilities who qualify for housing subsidies priority.
 Everyone is paired with a housing navigator and has access to services such as healthcare and employment assistance.
 Showers and laundry facilities are also available.

 The COVID-19 pandemic has caused some cities to sanction temporary tent cities.
 These have marked spaces for tents, showers, laundromats, toilets, meals and access to medical care.
+Despite CDC recommendations that tent encampments should remain if there are no other housing options, sweeps continue, like the one at Echo Park Lake in March of 2021.

 Are tent cities a short or long term solution to homelessness?
 Read more.